Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: RELATED WORK

-We are not aware of any cross-frame PRID algorithms for rectilinear cameras.
-Due to a relatively-narrow FOV of such cameras, an overhead mounting would require very many cameras to cover a large space and would not be practical.
-A side-mounting would be more practical (despite potential mutual occlusions of occupants), but to the best of our knowledge no algorithms have been proposed to date.

-In cross-frame fisheye PRID, person-images from one camera's video frame are considered query elements while those from the other camera's video frame, captured at the same time, are considered to be the gallery set.
-In this case, only {\it one correct match} of a query element is possible.
-Moreover, it is possible that for a query element there exists {\it no correct match} in the gallery (e.g., due to occlusions, missed detections or incomplete FOV overlap).
+A more practical approach to reducing occlusions and increasing area coverage is to use overhead fisheye cameras for their wide FOV.
+However, appearance matching is more challenging in this case on account of fisheye-lens geometric distortions.

-The first cross-frame fisheye PRID method was developed by \cite{josh}.
+The first cross-frame fisheye PRID method was developed in \cite{josh}.
 Instead of matching the appearance of people, they performed matching of people's locations between camera views.
 In this case, it is critical that cameras be precisely time-synchronized.
-Evaluated on a non-public dataset, the proposed method performed very well but required careful camera calibration and the knowledge of camera locations.
+Evaluated on a non-public dataset, the proposed method performed very well but required careful camera calibration.

-While the work by \cite{FRIDA} does not introduce any new PRID method, it introduces a new PRID dataset captured by time-synchronized overhead fisheye cameras with overlapping FOVs and makes it publicly available.
+While the work in \cite{FRIDA} did not introduce any new fisheye PRID method, it introduced a new PRID dataset captured by time-synchronized overhead fisheye cameras with overlapping FOVs and made it publicly available.
+The paper also evaluated several state-of-the-art traditional rectilinear PRID algorithms adapted to fisheye PRID on this dataset.

-In this paper, we also study cross-frame fisheye PRID and demonstrate the effectiveness of proposed multi-feature framework on this new dataset.
+We note that the methods of cross-frame rectilinear PRID discussed in Section~\ref{sec:cross-frame-rectilinear} are somewhat specialized to their respective use cases (e.g., recognizing jersey numbers) or cannot be easily generalized to the overhead fisheye camera setting due to the unique lens distortion and viewpoint, e.g., skeletons and facial features cannot be recognized right below the camera.
+In this paper, we study cross-frame PRID for fisheye cameras and demonstrate the effectiveness of proposed multi-feature framework on the dataset from \cite{FRIDA}.